fitbit-v/Stories/Lightning/MIGRATION.md

 4. Social Customer Service
     * Social business rules - to define how social cases are handled.

-### Custom Panels
+## Custom Panels
- Fitbit Payments Panel: This panel shows the cards linked and the transactions using the Fitbit watch.
+ ### Fitbit Payments Panel: This panel shows the cards linked and the transactions using the Fitbit watch

     Below are the Jira Stories for the payments Panel:
     1. SFDC-1648